Our board

 Company Secretary

-Steven joined the Board of Carpentaria Disability Services Inc in 2017 and the Board of Carpentaria Disability Services Ltd in 2018.
+Steven Porter joined the Board of Carpentaria Disability Services Inc in 2017 and the Board of Carpentaria Disability Services Ltd in 2018.
 He is an experienced Board Director and an Australian Institute of Company Directors graduate with strong strategic, financial and corporate governance skills.
 Steven has tertiary qualifications in engineering and a Masters in Organisation Dynamics.
 He is a water industry specialist with 35 years experience across multiple public, private and Council water entities.

 Nicole Hurwood